jphampton/capstone-SC-NLP/README.md

 Much of this project was motivated by work found in “Detecting multiple authorship of United States Supreme Court legal decisions using function words,” Rosenthal Yoon 2011, available here.

+## Repo information
 All modeling can be found in the main notebook.
 All work is done in python; I used sklearn’s implementation for tf-idf vectorizing and the Naive Bayes classifier, and gensim’s implementation of doc2vec.
+The opinions are stored in the usscj directory.
+You will need to provide the path to this folder in the "get_justice" function, as well as the first call to the "get_judges" function in the preprocessing section.

 ## Problem statements